 14. Chinese Green Tea

-Not a meal as such, but we couldn’t make a list of Chinese recipes without including it.
+Not a meal as such, but we couldn’t make a list of Chinese dishes without including it.
 Chinese food can sometimes be a little heavy and strong in flavor.
 What better way to refresh your palate than to have a quick sip of a lightly infused fragrant tea.
 It’s also full of antioxidants which are great for your health.

 15. Fortune Cookies